the advice I actually needed before moving abroad

 Taxes are a thing… and if you’re gone long enough, you might not owe your home country

-Even if you’re not making loads of money, get familiar with the basics.
+Even if you’re not making loads of money, it’s good to get familiar with the basics.
 Use TaxScouts’ accountants to find out!

 Moving abroad shakes up everything you thought was familiar — from your daily routine to your sense of self.
 At first, the freedom is exciting, but the lack of routine can feel unsettling.
 You are still you, but navigating a completely new world.
 It’s easy to feel lost, like you're slipping between identities, trying to figure out where you fit.